The Swenys/Sweeneys/Swinneys

 The similarities of the names on the birth record and the two patents suggest that all three Rosamonds were the same person.
 Prewtt, Prentt, Pruett and Brett were the last names deciphered from the handwritten records by those transcribing them.
 Rosamond was not a common name and the spellings of the last names, while not always easy to determine, are not too different from each other.
 Since Col. Abrahall used many names more than once on his patents, it's likely he used the same Rosamond on these two patents.
 The Rosamond who gave birth to Samuell in Northumberland Co., Va. lived only about 30 to 40 miles from Gloucester County and New Kent County where Col. Abrahall patented his land.

 It's very easy to imagine that Col. Abrahall could have bought Rosamond's headright soon after she arrived in America.
-Her arrival could have been in 1675 or years earlier.
+Her arrival could have been in 1675 or a few years earlier.
 The colonel and Rosamond need never have met for him to secure her headright.
 It's also possible to assume that Rosamond was a child when she came to America and was still young enough to have a child in 1700 since there were no restrictions on the age of a headright.

 So, who was Rosamond Prewtt?
 It's very likely she was a young English girl who emigrated to the American colonies in the early 1670s, willingly or not.
 Perhaps her parents died before she left England or on the voyage to Virginia and she was all alone in the colony.
 She likely lived in the Northern Neck area for years, perhaps working as a house servant when she was young and in the fields as she got older.
 Or she could have served a merchant in a town near the coast.
 We suspect she lived close to a shipping town and we presume, based on the next chapter of her life, she met someone and began a relationship that resulted in the birth of a son.